 Once your due dates are set, you can easily see which tasks are due next in your project:

 Keep important tasks top of mind using task priorities.
 Some tasks are more important than others.
 Go through your project and set your most important tasks as priority 1 and they’ll show up in red so you don’t forget.
-Set the rest of your tasks to priority 2 (orange), priority 3 (yellow) and priority 4 (white), too.
+Set the rest of your tasks to priority 2 (orange), priority 3 (blue) and priority 4 (no color), too.

 Organize your project using sections.
 If you want to break your project down into different parts, organize them into sections by simply entering a colon at the end of the task name.